Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Thyroid.
 Hypothyroid conditions are associated with elevated MCV.
 Joint monitoring of TSH and MCV can clarify understanding of the overall biological profile.

 Age.
 MCV tends to increase slightly with age.
 Longitudinal studies measure an average progression of approximately 0.18 fL per year.
-This natural evolution should be considered when interpreting results.

 In the Singular Formula